2023 Projects

 Call of Litter Duty

-Egmont Village School and Marfell Kindergarten are working with Litter Action NZ to use a new app in investigating where litter in their community comes from and what actions they can take to influence a reduction in litter ending up in the environment.
+Egmont Village School and Marfell Kindergarten worked with Litter Action NZ to use a new app to investigate where litter in their community comes from and what actions they can take to influence a reduction in litter ending up in the environment.

 Read more